erik-whiting/ewhiting_SWEN5236_midterm/README.md

 for the CSS.
 Each entity is programmed into a class with functions for executing common functions.
 Most everything in the backend is implemented as a REST service and consumed using AJAX on the front end.

+The website is running on an Ubuntu Linux Server on Microsoft Azure.
+The database is MySQL and the web server is Apache.